dssharma345/datahub-learn/network-documentation/avalanche/tutorials/platform-overview/add-a-validator.md

 `subnetID`

-This is the ID of the subnet we’re adding a validator to.
+This is the ID of the subnet to which a validator will be added.

 `startTime` and `endTime`

-Similar to above, these are the Unix times that the validator will start and stop validating the subnet. `startTime` must be at or after the time that the validator starts validating the Primary Network, and `endTime` must be at or before the time that the validator stops validating the Primary Network.
+Similar to above, The validator will start and end validating the subnet at these Unix times.
+The validator must start validating the Primary Network at or after the `startTime`, and the validator must finish validating the Primary Network at or before the `endTime`.

 `weight`